d-wasserman/Complete_Street_Rule/README.md

 ![alt tag](/images/RoadDietEX.jpg)

-# Key Features of the Complete Street Rule:
+# Key Features of the Complete Street Rule

 * Enables Quick Visualization of Multiple Features of Complete Streets: The rule can be used to quickly iterate on high level cross-sectional designs for streets through changes to its parameters.
 The features that can be visualized include bike lanes, bike lane buffers, shared-use lanes, bus lanes, HOV lanes, parking lanes, medians, two-way left turn lanes, and sidewalks featuring trees, street furniture, and other amenities.